-Or: I just trained a machine learning model - now what?
+Or, I just trained a machine learning model – now what

 This post goes over a quick and dirty way to deploy a trained machine learning model to production

-ML in Production
+ML in production

 When we first entered the machine learning space here at Hive, we already had millions of ground truth labeled images, allowing us to train a state-of-the-art deep convolutional image classification model from scratch (i.e. randomized weights) in under a week, specialized for our use case.
 The more typical ML use case, though, is usually on the order of hundreds of images, for which I would recommend fine-tuning an existing model.
 For instance, https://www.tensorflow.org/tutorials/image_retraining has a great tutorial on how to fine-tune an Imagenet model (trained on 1.2M images, 1000 classes) to classify a sample dataset of flowers (3647 images, 5 classes).